gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classPolarSplineFEMPoissonLikeSolver.md

 * `coeff_alpha` The spline representation of the  function in the definition of the Poisson-like equation.
 * `coeff_beta` The spline representation of the  function in the definition of the Poisson-like equation.
-* `mapping` The mapping from the logical index range to the physical index range where the equation is defined.
+* `mapping` The mapping from the logical domain to the physical domain where the equation is defined.
 * `spline_evaluator` An evaluator for evaluating 2D splines on .